RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab3-s2i.md

 ```

 <blockquote>
-Copy the HOST/PORT and paste into your favorite web browser
+Copy the HOST/PORT and paste into your favorite web browser:
 </blockquote>

 {{% /panel %}}